 To run GemStone, you must have a key file for the correct version of GemStone/S 64 Bit and for the appropriate platform.
-Note that the keyfiles for Darwin on Intel/AMD and Apple M1 are not interchangeable; you must have the GemStone keyfile for the correct platform.
+Note that the keyfiles for Darwin on Intel/AMD and Apple silicon are not interchangeable; you must have the GemStone keyfile for the correct platform, as well as operating system.
 The keyfile must be located where GemStone can find it on startup:

 - A file specified by the KEYFILE configuration parameter in the configuration file used by the stone.
 This is not set by default, but may be defined to read a keyfile with any name in any location.

-- ▶ \$GEMSTONE/sys/gemstone.key
+- \$GEMSTONE/sys/gemstone.key

-- \$GEMSTONE/sys/community.starter.key
+- ▶ \$GEMSTONE/sys/community.starter.key